 Yann Joly, Ph.D.
 (DCL), FCAHS, Ad.E. is the Research Director of the Centre of Genomics and Policy (CGP).
 He is a Full Professor at the Faculty of Medicine and Health Sciences, Department of Human Genetics at McGill University.
 Prof. Joly is also an associate member of the Bioethics Unit and at the Law Faculty at McGill.
 He was named advocatus emeritus by the Quebec Bar in 2012 and Fellow of the Canadian Academy of Health Sciences in 2017.

+In 2021 he received, the Canadian Science Policy Centre, Science Policy Trailblazer Award.
 Prof. Joly is a member of the Canadian Commission for UNESCO (CCU) Sectoral Commission for Natural, Social and Human Sciences.
-He is the current Chair of the Bioethics Workgroup of the International Human Epigenome Consortium (IHEC) and Co-Lead the regulatory and ethics work stream of the Global Alliance for Genomics and Health (GA4GH).
-He was Chair (2017-2019) of the Ethics and Governance Committee of the International Cancer Genome Consortium (ICGC).
+He is the current Chair of the Bioethics Workgroup of the International Human Epigenome Consortium (IHEC) and Co-Lead the Regulatory and Ethics Work Stream of the Global Alliance for Genomics and Health (GA4GH).
+He was Chair (2017–2019) of the Ethics and Governance Committee of the International Cancer Genome Consortium (ICGC).
 He is also a member of the Human Genome Organization (HUGO) Committee on Ethics, Law and Society (CELS).

 Genetics, Ethics and the Law (HGEN 660)